mydobie/starter-npm-project/README.md

 ---

+## Modify files ignored during linting

+The `.eslintignore` file list all the files and directories that will be ignored during linting.

+## Modify files ignored during test coverage

+Files and directories that should not be counted during the test coverage analysis are listed in the `package.json` file in the `jest.coveragePathIgnorePatterns` array.

+---

 ## Remove Git hooks

 This application is set to prevent a commit if there are linting errors.
 The configuration for these git hooks are listed in the `lint-staged.config.js` file.

-To remove the hooks, you nee dto remove the husky module by running the following in a terminal:
+To remove the hooks, you need to remove the husky module by running the following in a terminal:

 ```
 npm uninstall husky --save
 ```

-NOTE: This will change the package.json file.
+NOTE: This will change the package.json and package.lock.json files.
 After the husky module is removed, the `lint-staged.config.js` file can be removed.

 ## Automatically fixing lint errors